 What is topical steroid withdrawal syndrome?

-Topical steroid withdrawal syndrome is a debilitating skin condition linked with discontinuing topical corticosteroids after prolonged use.
-People with topical steroid withdrawal syndrome tend to report using an increased quantity and potency of topical steroids over months and years to control their condition.
+Topical Steroid Withdrawal Syndrome (TSWS) is a debilitating skin condition linked with discontinuing topical corticosteroids after prolonged use.
+People with TSWS tend to report using an increased quantity and potency of topical steroids over months and years to control their condition.
 As a result they can go on to experience more severe skin symptoms when they stop using the treatments.
 These symptoms may subside over months or years.

-Symptoms of topical steroid withdrawal syndrome before treatment is stopped include rebound redness between applications and intense burning itching and stinging.
+Symptoms of TSWS before treatment is stopped include rebound redness between applications and intense burning, itching and stinging.
 After withdrawing from treatment, symptoms include oozing, swelling, itching, burning and flaking.

-We plan to bring together all the available evidence on topical steroid withdrawal syndrome in an interactive evidence and gap map.
-This will increase the accessibility of existing evidence (including social media posts and blogs from people living with topical steroid withdrawal syndrome) for the medical and dermatological communities, as well as for the patient communities and organisations.
-It will be an important resource to guide both researchers and clinicians in the prioritisation of research topics for further research.
+We brought together all the available evidence on TSWS in an interactive evidence and gap map in order to increase the accessibility of existing evidence (including social media posts and blogs from people living with the condition) for the medical and dermatological communities as well as for the patient communities and organisations.
+It was an important resource to guide both researchers and clinicians in the prioritisation of research topics for further research.

-This map will identify areas of evidence and gaps in evidence across research topics specific to topical steroid withdrawal syndrome from the first known mention in the research literature in 1968 to the present.
-We will search for evidence in electronic databases, on websites and on Instagram, Reddit and blog sites.
-The map will display the evidence as a matrix by year of publication and research topic.
-We will work closely with a patient living with topical steroid withdrawal syndrome throughout the project.
+This map identified areas of evidence and gaps in evidence across research topics specific to TSWS from the first known mention in the research literature in 1968 to the present.
+We searched for evidence in electronic databases, on websites and on Instagram, Reddit and blog sites.
+The map displayed the evidence as a matrix by year of publication and research topic.
+We worked closely with a patient living with TSWS throughout the project.

 Finding out more